 Strategy implementation would have to take into account the production system factors as they involve decisions which are long-term in nature and influence not only the operations capability of an organisation but also its ability to implement strategies and achieve objectives.
-Excel Industries, a pioneering company in the area of industrial and agro chemicals, adopts a policy of successive vertical integration for import substitution.
+For example, Excel Industries, a pioneering company in the area of industrial and agro chemicals, adopts a policy of successive vertical integration for import substitution.
 It starts with the end product and then integrates backward to make raw materials for it.
 Endosulphan insecticide, for instance, is a major company product and is produced by the use of raw materials such as phosphorus and butenediol, 50 per cent of which are made by the company itself.
 Another example is of Lakshmi Machine Works, where operations policy related to the product range is aimed at the successive enlargement of its textile machinery range.
 This is done through a policy of mastering the process of production by absorption of technology, indigenisation, and adaptation to customer needs.
-In other words, productivity measures could be used to compare a firms' performance with that of other.
-General motor's labour hour rate per vehicle have been estimated to be around 32.1 as against Toyota's 29.40.
-So it is concluded that Toyota is making money on the basis of efficient production system.